gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 ### Applying a Function

-PySpark supports various UDFs and APIs to allow users to execute Python native functions.
+PySpark supports various user defined functions (UDFs) and APIs to allow users to execute Python native functions.
 See also the latest Pandas UDFs and Pandas Function APIs.
 For instance, the example below allows users to directly use the APIs in a pandas Series within Python native function.

 ```python
 import pandas as pd